Jamesits/go-bytebuilder/README.md

 `bytebuilder.ByteBuilder{}.WriteObject` writes the object into the buffer.
 It relies on internal knowledge of the Golang runtime implementation and unsafe.
 It does not require generics, and works on all recent Golang versions.

-Other methods of a `ByteBuilder` works exactly the same as a `bytes.Buffer`.
+Other methods of a `ByteBuilder` works exactly the same as a `bytes.Buffer`, so you can use `Write()` or other methods for certain use cases.

 ```go
 package main